dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 the method :py:meth:`GtProject.runProcess`.
 It expects the name of a task that serves as a starting point of a workflow.
 In GTlab, each direct child of a ``<workflow_group>`` represents such a workflow starting point.
-The names of these workflows can be found in the Process/Calculators widget, where each workflow appears as a top-level item in the tree view.
+The names of these workflows can be found in the :ref:`Process/Calculators widget <label_section_processdock>`, where each workflow appears as a top-level item in the tree view.

 .. code-block:: python